LabseSoftware/docs.remede.camarm.fr/docs/develop/setup.md

 To fetch the latest database, you can use `curl` or `wget` as you prefer...

-{: .warning}
+{: .warning }
-Execute these commands at project root.
+> Execute these commands at project root.

 - With `curl`
 ```shell